 But let’s look at this, it seems that many are looking at the list of sin as a progression of degeneration in Romans 1:18-31 and saying I don’t see my friends who struggle with same sex attraction as the very worst sinner possible, so Romans is wrong.
 In other words these people are not people operating in seared consciousness, that list is largely absent from their lives, this is not true of them so therefore the conclusion must not true of them either.
 However we must understand and communicate that the Romans list isn’t the resume of a homosexual’s heart, it is a resume of a society that will bring about and seek to normalize homosexuality.
+Paul communicates the way he does to show that both unbelievers and believers both are responsible and accountable for its truth.
 Now I will be the first to admit that if and when the church has communicated that homosexuality is the worst sin and must encapsulate this list then they have been wrong.
 This may be part of the reason we are in this mess because we didn’t minister well when this sin was still mostly creeping in the closet and our society was merely toying with rebellion.

 But the conclusion is not to acquiesce to the surrounding culture pressuring us too.
 God hasn’t changed his mind.
 What God wants is brokenness over our sin, repentance over whatever our sins might be, hetero or homo, but brokenness that we lift up to God and say I can’t master this, help.
 It is not brokenness that insists it must be everyone else who is at fault, that is brazenness.
 We should never say “This is too hard, so I won’t believe this is wrong!”
 Jesus pointed out to the woman at the well that she had had five husbands while still continuing to live out this pattern but she found hope because she did not start fighting him over whether or not she had legitimate feelings and a loving monogamous relationship in each affair.
 The woman caught in adultery was equally told to go and sin no more even though she was put through hell in order for the charge to come to light.
 Paul castigated the Corinthians for allowing a man to have his father’s wife, a sexual sin that is from the same list that homosexuality is condemned from in Leviticus.